mrOranger/Javascript/Typescript/README.md

 ## Modules and Namespace

-In TypeScript just like in JavaScript, each file represents a module, and we can use the ES6 syntax with `import` and `export` keywords to import and export entitie's definitions from a module.
-Moreover, TypeScript adds the concept of **namespace**, thanks to we can regropu definitions of variables, classes and other stuffs in the same module, and then exporting a module from a file, instead single elements.
+In TypeScript just like in JavaScript, each file represents a module, and we can use the ES6 syntax with `import` and `export` keywords to import and export entities definitions from a module.
+Moreover, TypeScript adds the concept of **namespace**, thanks to we can regroup definitions of variables, classes and other stuffs in the same module, and then exporting a module from a file, instead single elements.

 A namespace is TypeScript feature to regroup definitions and share between them between different files, creating a new namespace requires to use the `namespace` keyword, and enclosing our definitions there.
 Let's consider the following scenario, we would like to create a new namespace named **Company** and declare inside it some interfaces and validators for our application.
 Now, let's define the models and the validators in two different files `models.ts` for the interfaces and `validators.ts` for the validators, however, both of the files must declare the functions and the interfaces in the same namespace: